LSG-CPD: Coherent Point Drift with Local Surface Geometry for Point Cloud Registration: Results

 where $\mathbf{x}_{i}$ is the i-th point in the source set; $g$ and $g_{gt}$ are the transformations of the registration and the ground truth, respectively.
 All methods are exhaustively run with 100 iterations to ensure convergence.
 All the results are statistical: errors are averaged values of 30 independent runs.

-In the outlier experiment, we add different ratios of Gaussian outliers.
+In the outlier experiment, we add different ratios (the number of outliers to the number of original points) of Gaussian outliers.
 Results are shown in Fig. \ref{fig:outlier}.
-All the GMM-based methods significantly outperform TrICP when there are outliers presented, where CPD, FilterReg, and the proposed method are the best.
+All the GMM-based methods significantly outperform TrICP when there are outliers present, where CPD, FilterReg, and the proposed method are the best.
 However, with the increase of the outlier ratio, the error of CPD and FilterReg increases while the performance of the proposed method maintains and outperforms CPD and FilterReg (Fig. \ref{fig:outlier}(b)).

 In the noise experiment, we corrupt each point in the source and target set by adding Gaussian noise with different std.
 Results are shown in Fig. \ref{fig:noise}.
 All the GMM-based methods significantly outperform TrICP when there is noise.
 CPD, FilterReg, and the proposed methods have similar performance among which the proposed method has a small advantage (Fig. \ref{fig:noise}(b)).
 We also show the averaged penalization coefficient $\bar{\alpha}$ at different noise levels (Fig. \ref{fig:noise}(d)).
 As the noise level increases, $\bar{\alpha}$ decreases.
 This is because without noise, the local surface will look like a plane and thus $\alpha$ will be relatively large; when the points are corrupted, the local plane will also be corrupted and normal estimation becomes less effective, resulting in small $\alpha$ as we desire.